bytefish/bytefish.de/blog/dgraph.md

 ```

 Since [dotNetRDF] expects a valid URI as a predicate, it fails internally to parse ``aircraft.serial_number`` as a URI.
 That's
-why the sample application overrides some of the Nodes and Formatters of the [dotNetRDF] library, something I would have loved
+why the sample application overrides some of the Nodes and Formatters of the [dotNetRDF] library.
-to avoid.

-There are much easier ways to generate these simple Dgraph RDF statements and you should also be able to write the N-Quads without a library.
+Granted there are much easier ways to generate these simple Dgraph RDF statements.
+You should be able to write the N-Quads without a library.

-Well...
+I thought it speeds up my development.
 Hindsight is 20/20!

 ## Starting Dgraph ##